 How you market your business will ultimately affect your bottom line.
-In this seminar you will learn how effective marketing is about ideas, innovations, and systems versus spending a lot of money on advertising.
-Harvey Firestone said, “Ideas, not money, are the capital of business.”
+In this seminar, you will learn how effective marketing is about ideas, innovations, and systems versus spending a lot of money on advertising.
+Harvey Firestone said, “Ideas, not money, are the capital of a business.”
 What is the real value of a new market?
 A new product?
 A new distribution channel?
 Marketing is ideas and vision.

 This seminar will be composed of the following modules:

 - What is your U.S.P.?
 You must be different

 - The elevator test

 - Developing the right marketing channels (consumers, businesses, distributors)

 - Who are your best potential customers?
 Establish a precise customized overlay

 - How to segment – SIC code, zip code, sales, employee size – your marketing lens

 - Clear communication of the benefits of your services/products and your value propositions

 - What new value-added services/products can you provide?